 What Part of Fennel Is Best for My Guinea Pigs?

-Your guinea pigs eat all parts of the fennel, which consists of fronds, a bulb, and stalks/leaves.
+Your guinea pigs eat all parts of the fennel plant, which consists of fennel bulbs, fronds, and stalks/leaves.

 One cup of fennel contains 10.4 mg of vitamin C.